EPIC-guide/epic-guide.github.io/_applying/why-epfl.md

 Now that the obvious is out of the way, here are some other good reasons to do a PhD here.

 **The quality of life**: PhD students at EPFL are treated more like employees than students.
 You receive a salary that is way above the PhD salary of almost everywhere else, and there are no tuition fees.
-You also get employee benefits such as a free half-fare card for Swiss trains, a rebate on public transport passes, and so on.
+You also get employee benefits such as a free half-fare card for Swiss trains and a rebate on city public transport passes.
 You get 25 days of vacation a year, which is 5 work weeks, plus holidays.
 Switzerland is not cheap, but the salary more than makes up for it.
 You will not have to keep a detailed budget, unless you have expensive hobbies.
 You also do not need a car, public transport can get you to virtually everywhere.